Apply for levy transfer funding

 Who can receive transferred levy funds

-To apply for levy transfer funds, you must show that you actively support the aims of the City Employment & Skills Plan and be either a:
+To apply for levy transfer funds, you must show that you actively support the aims of the City Employment & Skills Plan, meet the eligibility criteria in the ESFA funding rules and be either a:

 - businesses and other organisations in Brighton & Hove